 Microsoft tests Azure Stack HCI to the standards and protocols identified in the Network switch requirements section below.
 While Microsoft doesn't certify network switches, we do work with vendors to identify devices that support Azure Stack HCI requirements.

 While other network switches using technologies and protocols not listed here may work, Microsoft cannot guarantee they will work with Azure Stack HCI and may be unable to assist in troubleshooting issues that occur.

-When purchasing network switches, contact your switch vendor and ensure that the devices meet all Azure Stack HCI requirements.
-The following vendors (in alphabetical order) have confirmed that their switches support the Azure Stack HCI requirements:
+When purchasing network switches, contact your switch vendor and ensure that the devices meet the Azure Stack HCI requirements for your specified role types.
+The following vendors (in alphabetical order) have confirmed that their switches support Azure Stack HCI requirements:

-We update this list as we're informed of changes by network switch vendors.
+We update these lists as we're informed of changes by network switch vendors.

 If your switch isn't included, contact your switch vendor to ensure that your switch model and the version of the switch's operating system supports the requirements in the next section.

 Network switch requirements